 Is there a list detailing what tangible personal property is taxable and nontaxable for Use Tax?

-Yes, the Illinois Remote Seller Use Tax Matrix is a good resource, identifying the most frequently inquired about items and whether they are subject to Sales and Use Tax.
-Tangible personal property commonly sold by remote retailers includes, but is not limited to, the following:
+Illinois Remote Seller Use Tax Matrix is a good resource, identifying the most frequently inquired about items and whether they are subject to tax.
+Tangible personal property commonly sold by remote sellers includes, but is not limited to, the following:

 - soft drinks;